 1. Long-form Blog Posts or Ultimate Guides

 These types of posts aren’t fluffy 500-word ones written off the top of your head, but instead, detailed, well-researched posts over 2,000 words in length.

 Ultimate guides provide in-depth information.
 They contain all the information a reader will need on a subject, all in one post.

-Long-form content has a conversational and accessible writing style.
-Making complex topics easy to understand will be a superpower in this niche.
+Long-form content writing has a conversational and accessible writing style.
+Making complex topics easy to understand will be a superpower in this lucrative niche.

 You’ll also want to learn basic SEO tactics to compete.
-That way, you can do everything you can as a writer to help your posts rank in search engines such as Google.
+That way, you can do everything you can as an SEO writer to help your posts rank in search engines such as Google.